Axis Security Development Model

 2. Use the DFDs to identify threats and describe them in an abuse-case style

-3. Define countermeasures and verification for the threats
+3. Define countermeasures for the threats and verification if the countermeasures

 The result of a threat modeling activity is a threat model that contains prioritized threats and countermeasures.
-Development work required to address countermeasures is managed by creation of Jira tickets both for the implementation and verification of the countermeasure.
+Development work required to address countermeasures is managed by creation of tickets both for the implementation and verification of the countermeasure.
+Teams can also have their threat model subjected to review.

 Static code analysis